MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Note that none of these forms alter the HTTPS origin or authority.
-For example, clients MUST continue to validate TLS certificate hostnames based on the origin host.
+For example, clients MUST continue to validate TLS certificate hostnames based on the origin.

 ## Relationship to Alt-Svc